 We are often found playing soccer or lending a helping hand around the school.
 We study and play hard.
 Character development and God’s love for us are woven throughout the subject areas that we explore.
 A couple of exciting events that 5th – 8th graders get to participate in are outdoor school and Rocky Mountain Conference music festival.

-Formal Assessment – Students in grades 3 through 8 take the Iowa Assessments (standardized achievement test) each fall.
+- Formal Assessment – Students in grades K through 8 take the NWEA Maps assessments at the beginning, middle, and end of each school year.